Healthcare Areas

 Understanding "frailty and risk of health decline"

-Information in this chart comes from the Changes in Health, End-Stage Disease, Signs, and Symptoms Scale (CHESS) and shows the proportion of residents at risk of decline in health across the population of long term care residents in Alberta.
+Information in this chart comes from the Changes in Health, End-Stage Disease, Signs, and Symptoms Scale (CHESS) and shows the proportion of residents at risk of decline in health across the population of continuing care home residents in Alberta.

-This scale measures frailty, health instability, and decline in health status among long term care residents, some of whom have end-stage disease diagnoses.
+This scale measures frailty, health instability, and decline in health status among continuing care home – type A (formerly long term care) residents, some of whom have end-stage disease diagnoses.
 This assessment considers the resident’s status over the last 90 days and evaluates common signs of poor health, including decreased appetite, dehydration, vomiting, weight loss, shortness of breath, as well as, worsened decision making, decline in activities of daily living, and end-stage disease.

 The range of values for this assessment is 0 (no health instability) to 5 (very high health instability).
 A higher score on the scale indicates the presence of more medical complexity and a higher risk of serious decline in health status.
 Higher scores on this scale have also been found to predict adverse outcomes such as hospitalization and mortality (Hirdes, Frijters & Teare, 2003; Mor et al., 2011).

-This chart shows the percentage of long term care residents who are stable or who have a low risk of decline (score of 0), intermediate risk of decline or moderately stable (score of 1), and a high risk of decline or unstable (score of 2 or more) over time.
+This chart shows the percentage of residents who are stable or who have a low risk of decline (score of 0), intermediate risk of decline or moderately stable (score of 1), and a high risk of decline or unstable (score of 2 or more) over time.

 The information in this chart can best inform system-level planning for quality improvement, program development, and resource allocation.
 This is because this data, when reported at an aggregate level, provides a description of the population that requires services in relation to frailty and risk of health decline.
 It does not describe the quality of care or services provided at a site.